Click here for Current Kittens Available , as I know you are keen to see some super cute kittens

 They come in a variety of colours, the main one being Brown Spotted which we tend to focus on.
 Other patterns are Marble and colours being Snow, which we have at times.
 Because of their Asian Leopard bloodlines their coat is short, close lying and is often referred to as a pelt which is dense, luxurious, silky to touch and is often glittered, looking like gold dust has been sprinkled over them.
 They do not require much grooming, just a brush once a week to remove any loose hair.
 A damp chamois can also make their coat sparkle.
 Their eyes can range from Brown, Yellow and Stunning Green in the Brown Bengals and Aqua Blue in the Snow Bengals.
 They also have a mascara like marking around their eyes, making their eyes even more dramatic

 Some people say a Bengal is hypoallergenic.
 How can this be you ask?
 The answer is in their coats.
 Bengal cats have uniquely fine pelts that require considerably less maintenance than other breeds.
 As a result, Bengals don't groom themselves as often or for as long, so their fur contains less allergen-rich saliva.
 They also don't shed much, or shed far less than other cats, so whatever dander is present in their fur doesn't get spread around as much.
 We have had people get a kitten from us and their allergy has been ok.
 However, it really is an individual condition and what works for one person may not work for another.
+We prefer not to place a kitten in a home where a family member has a cat allergy.
+The reason is the allergy may not present itself at the beginning but can develop later on.
+This would mean that the poor kitten would have to be rehomed and find another family.
+If you have a cat allergy please consider what sort of life the kitten will have if its no longer allowed in your home.

 The Bengal is derived by crossing domestic cats with The Asian Leopard Cat.
 This results in a medium to large breed that resembles in miniature the mesmerizing, exotic looks, and attraction of the wild's big cats.
 Bengals really have that WOW factor when you first see them, owning one will change your life.